Become a Health Advocate

 Training Sessions

 Health Advocate Training will take place the week before fall semester classes begin.
-We will have two options:
+Health Advocates will have two options to choose from:

-Each HA will attend just one of these two training options.
-This training day will include first aid training.
-We will set up separate CPR training a bit later and HAs will have several options to choose from.
+Each Health Advocate will attend just one of the two training dates.
+The training will include first aid training.
+CPR training will be done in September & October.
+Health Advocates will have several CPR training dates to choose from.

 Testimonials